oddwonout10/jbcnclassenakb/README.md

 - Default to Python for backend/worker code, TypeScript/React for the frontend.
 - Keep documents under 100 MB total; prefer PDF or PNG/JPEG screenshots.
 - Track system metrics (queries, escalations, top topics) via Supabase tables exposed in the admin UI.
+- The backend can load an optional cross-encoder reranker (`sentence-transformers`) for better document ordering; if the dependency is missing it falls back to keyword heuristics.

 See `docs/` for detailed architecture diagrams and operational runbooks as they are developed.